Sheco/worky_api/README.md

 This code is for educational purposes only.

-The intention is to show how to checkin/checkout programatically, sending crafted entry and exit dates.
+The intention is to show how to checkin/checkout programatically.

 ### Installation